I2PC/xmipp/README.md

   ```
   where `-j 8` indicates that 8 cores will be used to compile Xmipp.

+  > For a manual step compilation of Xmipp, consider to use `scipion3 run ./xmipp [options]`

 * In case you **do NOT want to get Xmipp under Scipion (only for experts)**, just run
   ```
   ./xmipp